-Hence, I've designed this site to teach you everything you need to know, from the ground up, in order to become a highly skilled and effective quant.
+Hence, we have designed these set of resources to teach you everything you need to know, from the ground up, in order to become a highly skilled and effective quant.

 There's a lot of mystery surrounding quantitative finance, particularly in relating to how hard it is to break into.
-I want to dispel some of these myths but also highlight some difficult truths.
+We wish to dispel some of these myths but also highlight some difficult truths.

-1) Become a quant is NOT easy and it takes a lot of hard work.
+1) Becoming a quant is NOT easy and it takes a lot of hard work.

 Nothing in life comes easily.
 Becoming a skilled quant is no different.
 Many conventional trading websites and career guides will try to persuade you to think otherwise.
 Why?
 Because they're trying to get you to buy their "one crazy trick" or sign up to their expensive university course - and hence make money from false hopes.
-I'm here to tell you the truth: Quant finance is hard.
-I'll do my best to guide you towards the best resources and help you plan your studies, but I can't make you take action: that's up to you.
+We're here to tell you the truth: Quant finance is hard.
+We'll do our best to guide you towards the best resources and help you plan your studies, but we can't make you take action: that's up to you.

 2) Becoming a quant does NOT happen overnight.

 You can't learn calculus and linear algebra in a day.
-I don't believe in get-rich-quick schemes, nor do I teach them.
-I spent four years at university learning mathematics, a further three years in postgraduate study of fluid dynamics and a couple of years at a small hedge fund, all the while working extremely hard to learn quant finance ideas.
-There was nothing easy about learning these concepts and gaining a job in quant finance.
-But in relative terms, it was "quick" because I had such an interesting career to look forward to, as well as significantly higher compensation than most other jobs.
-You can do it too.
+We don't believe in get-rich-quick schemes, nor do we teach them.
+Some quants spend four years at university learning mathematics (or a similarly technical degree) and a further three to six years in postgraduate study, all the while working extremely hard to learn quant finance ideas.
+There is nothing easy about learning these concepts and gaining a job in quant finance.
+But in relative terms, it is "quick" because you can have an extremely interesting career to look forward to, as well as significantly higher compensation than most other jobs.

-While having advanced qualifications is certainly helpful it is NOT a requirement.
+While having advanced qualifications is certainly helpful it is NOT a requirement, particularly for roles related to quantitative software development.
 Most quants make use of undergraduate mathematics and statistics, as well as being good coders.
-Hence there is no need to toil away for four-six years in grad school for most quant roles.
+Hence there is no need to toil away for three to six years in grad school for most quant roles.

 There's no getting around it - you almost always need to learn college-level Calculus, Linear Algebra and Statistics in order to work in quantitative finance.

-The good news is that there are some great online resources for doing so if you haven't, or are unable to, go down the traditional university route.
+The good news is that there are some great online resources for doing so if you have not, or are unable to, go down the traditional university route.